 Alumni from Wright State's BFA Acting and Musical Theatre programs frequently go on to successful careers on Broadway, in National Tours, in regional theatre, on cruise ships and in corporate entertainment settings.
 Recent graduates have appeared in:

-Broadway: Cinderella, Les Miserable, Memphis, Follies, Book of Mormon, The Color Purple, Ragtime, Showboat
+Broadway: Cinderella, Les Miserable, Jersey Boys, The Fantasticks, Follies, Book of Mormon, The Color Purple, Ragtime, Showboat

-International and National Tours: Elf!, Hello, Dolly!
-Beauty and the Beast, Mamma Mia!, The Scottsboro Boys, The Lion King, Fame, The Pajama Game, Wizard of Oz, All Shook Up, Tommy, Cats, and dozens of others.
+International and National Tours: Elf!, Wicked, Beauty and the Beast, Mamma Mia!, The Scottsboro Boys, The Lion King, Fame, Wizard of Oz, All Shook Up, Tommy, CATS, and dozens of others.

 Directing In Musical Theatre: an essential guide, Routledge 2013

-Acting in Musical Theatre: a comprehensive course (co-author Rocco Dal Vera), Routledge 2008.
+Acting in Musical Theatre: a comprehensive course, 2nd edition (co-author Rocco Dal Vera), Routledge 2014.
 Translated into Korean, Portuguese and upcoming in Chinese and Italian

 More than 30 articles in TEACHING THEATRE Journal, DRAMATICS magazine and others.